DevOpsDolapo/DevOps_Projects/PROJECT 11/ReadMe.md

 This project will cover the following:

-- Installing and Configuring a Jenkins/Ansible Server as a Bastion Host
+- Installing and Configuring a Jenkins/Ansible Server

 - Preparing a Development Environment using Visual Studio Code